Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 2- Inadequate Safe Distance Guidance: The statement "depending on your speed, this could be a safe distance" is ambiguous and doesn't provide a clear guideline.

-3- Lack of Specificity in Mirror Usage: The statement "regularly check your mirrors" is a good reminder, but it doesn't provide specific guidance on what to look for in the mirrors, such as other vehicles, pedestrians, and cyclists.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------